oxidsimongassenschmidt/oxideshop-user-documentation/configuration/mall-function/subshops-supershops-multishops.rst

 *Supershop* can also inherit products and settings from a parent shop and pass them on to new shops.
 In addition, supershop allows you to assign products, attributes, selection lists, etc. to each shop.
 This also applies to the main shop and to subshops, for which the supershop is not the parent shop.

 *Multishop* comes without the inheritance feature because it displays all products, manufacturers and distributors from all shops.
 It is the only shop type that can load all categories from other shops.
-About news, we can choose if we want our multishop to inherit all the news from other shops or not.
+You can specify whether the multishop should display all news from all shops or only shop specific news.

 .. image:: ../../media/screenshots/oxbagn01.png
    :alt: Create New Shop